DDS-Lab/disaster-damage-detection/index.md

 Specifically, we:

-1. Gather, clean and prepare training datasets with annotations for damaged buildings
+1. Gather, clean and prepare training datasets with annotations for damaged buildings and test datasets

-2.
+2. Train the machine learning algorithm using the training data

+3. Test the model on a test dataset

 This is one of
 [three projects](http://escience.washington.edu/2018-data-science-for-social-good-projects/)